neuro-inc/neuro-cli/neuro-cli/docs/config.md

 neuro config login-headless [OPTIONS] [URL]
 ```

-Log into Neuro Platform from non`-GUI` server environment.
+Log into Neuro Platform in non`-GUI` environ

-`URL` is a
+`URL` is a platform entrypoint
-platform entrypoint `URL`.
+`URL`.

-The command works similar to "neuro login" but
+The command works similar to "neuro login" but instead of
-instead of
+opening a
-opening a browser for performing OAuth registration prints
+browser for performing OAuth registration prints
-an `URL`
+an `URL` that should be open
-that should be open on guest host.
+on guest host.

-Then user inputs a code displayed in a
+Then user inputs a code displayed in a browser after
-browser after successful login
+successful login
-back in neuro command to finish the login
+back in neuro command to finish the login process.
-process.

 #### Options